mmushfique/StudentManagement/README.md

 # StudentManagement
-Student management app in amdroid
+Student management app in android
-An android application developed in java for a group assignment.
-Language used - java
+An android application developed is a mini-project developed as a group Language used - java
 Database - SqlLite